sofianedjerbi/sofianedjerbi.com/content/_index.md

 lead:
   enabled: true
-  heading: "Hi, I'm Sofiane Djerbi, a Back-End Engineer and Architect."
+  heading: "Hi, I'm Sofiane, a Back-End Engineer and Solutions Architect."
   description: "My ambition is to boost your team's productivity and sharpen decision-making, ensuring your goals are met more swiftly."
   show_social_media_icons: true
   avatar: